dasiegel/IRT-M/README.md

 (2) Cross-national trends, disaggregated by a theoretically-important attribute.

-Here we take the 2021 Eurobarometer data and estimate six latent dimensions: a sense of cultural threat (Theta 1), a sense of religious threat (Theta 2), a sense of economic threat (Theta 3), a sense of health threat (Theta 4), support for immigration (Theta 5), and support for the European Union (Theta 6).
+Here we take data from the 2021 Eurobarometer 94.3 survey round and estimate six latent dimensions: a sense of cultural threat (Theta 1), a sense of religious threat (Theta 2), a sense of economic threat (Theta 3), a sense of health threat (Theta 4), support for immigration (Theta 5), and support for the European Union (Theta 6).

 We can then take IRT-M's estimate of this latent dimension and visualize the distribution of the latent dimensions learned by IRT-M according to attributes in the Eurobarometer's metadata.
 In this case, we focus on relationships to media: